-- Respiratory infections ranging from the common cold to bronchiolitis.
+- Respiratory infections range from the common cold to bronchiolitis.
 Pneumonia, gastroenteritis and neurological disorders can also occur.

-- Other symptoms headache, chills, sore throat and cough.
+- Other symptoms are headache, chills, sore throat, and cough.

 - The incubation period is from 2 to 5 days and symptoms have a range of 3 to 18 days.

 - No vaccine is currently available to prevent COVID-19.

 - Avoiding exposure is the only way to prevention.
 Preventive actions include:

 - Staying home when infected and using a facemask.

 - Covering while coughing or sneezing.